PTB-M4D/PyDynamic/README.md

 ### Optional Jupyter Notebook dependencies

-If you are familiar with Jupyter Notebooks, you find some examples in the _examples_, and the _tutorials_ subfolders of the source code repository.
+If you are familiar with Jupyter Notebooks, you find some examples in the _examples_ subfolder of the source code repository.
 To execute these you need additional dependencies which you get by appending `[examples]` to PyDynamic in all the above, e.g.

 ```shell